mallockey/hans/readme.md

 # Process

-The `main.sh` file is the entry point.
+The `main.zsh` file is the entry point.
 It will install Brew, Nvm, Node and configure Nvm's environment variables and then build and launch `index.ts`.

 The script will then look through `softwareList.json` and run through the `preInstallCommands` `installCommands` and `postInstallCommands` for each software.
 All software is installed using Brew.
 You can specify a `version` by configuring `verison` in the `softwareList.json` file for the software.
 It will also verify the installation once done.
 You can also specify commands to run before installation by adding them to the `preInstallCommands` key in `commandsToRun.json` as well as `postInstallCommands`